jcmf/toast/README.md

 Because that was the first version that was able to package itself as a tarball for distribution.
 Older versions didn't know how to do that and thus are not forward-compatible with the current www script.
-This repository contains older, previously unreleased versions of the tool.
+This repository includes older, previously unreleased versions of the tool.

 ## So the oldest version of toast dates to 2002?